icecube/pisa/pisa/stages/data/README.md

 ## Services

-Several services are available, though only `simple_data_loader` is used an regularly maintained in the context of oscillation analyses:
+Several services are available, though only `simple_data_loader` is used an regularly maintained in the context of oscillation analyses.
+A selection follows:

 ### simple_data_loader